 Women Face More Cognitive ImpairmentDue to Longevity

 Nearly half of people who reach the age of 65 will need long-term health care, according to the U.S. Department of Health and Human Services.
 These costs will come from your savings and income as most of the costs are not covered by health insurance, including Medicareand MedicareSupplements.
 Only a small amount of skilled care is covered.
 Unless you plan in advance, the costs will impact you, your family, your savings, and your lifestyle.

 Many people are planning.
 The realization that the impact of long-term care on their savings and family members can be devastating is driving more people to consider options like Long-Term Care Insurance.

 A recent poll conducted by the Associated Press-NORC Center for Public Affairs says most Americans understand this risk.

 Several Reasons People Purchase Long-Term Care Insurance

 As more Americans purchase Long-Term Care Insurance more people are using the benefits from these policies.
 There are many reasons people give as to why they purchase Long-Term Care Insurance.
 These are the most common according to surveys:

 • Burden – People don't want to burden their spouses and adult children when they get older.
-Being a caregiver is stressful and impacts the caregiver’s health, career, and their family.
+Being a caregiver is stressful and impacts the caregiver's health, career, and family.

 • Asset Protection – Usually the primary concern is protecting the lifestyle of the other spouse.
 Often, the wife.
 Generally, a man will experience a long-term care event before the woman.
-The wife may have many more years of lifespan afterwards.
+The wife may have many more years of lifespan afterward.
 The protection of savings to maintain the spouse’s lifestyle is essential.
 Legacy is also important for some people.
 The ability to leave something to children and grand-children can also be a consideration.
-45 states offer Long-Term Care Partnership policies which provide additional asset protection.
+45 states offer Long-Term Care Partnership policies that provide additional asset protection.